Talk to Me About Intermittent Fasting (IF)

-And as I crept towards my 40’s I could have blamed genetics, hormones or stress levels for stubborn weight, but I knew very well that ALL such factors are heavily influenced by dietary decisions.
-So the decision was made to assume responsibility and fully commit to the keto diet.
+As I crept towards my 40’s I could have blamed genetics, hormones or stress levels for stubborn weight, but I knew very well that ALL such factors are heavily influenced by dietary decisions.
+So I decided to assume responsibility and fully commit to the ketogenic diet.

-I mean, the whole concept seems to contradict entrenched nutritional beliefs that fasting disrupts metabolic function.
+The concept alone seems to contradict entrenched nutritional beliefs that fasting disrupts metabolic function.
 The only selling point (beyond its popularity) lie in our anthropological history.
 Intermittent fasting is not a new dietary technique— it’s a Paleolithic way of eating.
-Before the time of limitless access to food supply, our ancestors ancestors relied on fat stores and ketone production for fuel during months of famine.
+Before the time of limitless access to food supply, our ancestors relied on fat stores and ketone production for fuel during months of famine.
 Fasting was, at one time, as natural a part of life as breathing.

-However, in today’s day and age, the concept of fasting as a primer for optimal health is a tough pill to swallow, and one that may require a bit of myth-busting.
+However, in today’s day, the concept of fasting as a primer for optimal health is a tough pill to swallow— and one that may require a bit of myth-busting.

 Myth #1: Breakfast is the most important meal of the day